minthuzaw/learn-thai/README.md

 ## 🙏 Acknowledgments

 - Thai language resources and native speakers for vocabulary verification
-- Immigration interview preparation materials
+- Thai language interview preparation materials
 - The React and Vite communities for excellent documentation

 ## 📧 Contact